EAllaucaD/java-app/Readme.md

 ### Deploy with Railway
 You need to link your Github account.

-Log : Hello World with Java and Railway.

-### Deploy with Railway
-You need to link your Github account.
 Select the Java Project.

 Log : Hello World with Java and Railway.